 The experiments were run on Juliet, which is an Intel Haswell HPC cluster.
 Up to 64 nodes were used for the experiments.
-These nodes have 24 cores (2 sockets x 12 cores each) per node.
-A node consists of 128GB of main memory and 56Gbps Infiniband interconnect and 1Gbps dedicated Ethernet connections.
+These nodes have 24 cores (2 sockets x 12 cores each) per node with 128GB of main memory and 56Gbps Infiniband interconnect and 1Gbps dedicated Ethernet connections.
 MPI experiments were conducted using TCP instead of Infiniband to make it comparable with Spark and Flink.
 For Flink and Spark experiments, the data was loaded from a HDFS cluster running on the same nodes.
-For MPI experiments we only used up to 20 cores in each node to reduce interference from other processes such as HDFS data nodes, Yarn, Flink TaskManager that run on these.
+For MPI experiments data was copied to local storage in the nodes.
+We only used up to 20 cores in each node to reduce interference from other processes such as HDFS data nodes, Yarn, Flink TaskManager that run on these.
 MPI can utilize all the cores as it doesn't include additional processes.